-Progress against the Action Plan 2018/19
+Progress against the Action Plan 2019/20

-Governance Principle Area for Improvement Progress Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Continue to deliver awareness raising sessions on the importance of compliance with Contract Procedure Rules and Financial Procedure Rules; Internal Audit have continued to deliver training sessions within schools and on the manager's induction programme.
+Governance Principle Area for Improvement Progress Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Continue to deliver training sessions on the importance of compliance with the new and revised Contract Procedure Rules and Financial Procedure Rules; Internal Audit have continued to deliver training sessions within schools and on the manager's induction programme.
+Internal Audit will work with the new procurement partnership to ensure the revised and updated CPRs are rolled out across MCC.
 Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law The Code of Corporate Governance was last approved by Council in July 2011.
 This will need to be updated and approved in line with Delivering Good Governance in Local Government Framework 2016' Outstanding.
-The Code of Corporate Governance has been updated and will be presented to Audit Committee by the end of Q2 before being taken to Cabinet.
-Principle F: Managing risks and performance through robust internal control and strong public financial management The Council will work through the AUDIT WALES Proposals for improvement in the following areas: Scrutiny: Fit for the Future?
+The Code of Corporate Governance has been updated and was presented to Audit Committee in June 2020.
+This now needs formal Cabinet approval.
+Principle F: Managing risks and performance through robust internal control and strong public financial management The Council will work through the Audit Wales proposals for improvement in the following areas: Scrutiny: Fit for the Future?
 Review of Asset Management Information Management Whole Authority review of children's safeguarding A corporate plan has been developed that sets out a clear direction for the Council up to 2022.
 The role and purpose of service planning has been reviewed and a revised process established aligned to the corporate plan.
 Council's enabling strategies have been revised to align to the delivery of the corporate plan, these include the Digital Strategy, People Strategy and Asset Management Strategy The Council's Strategic Risk Management Policy was updated